 South Dakota– Spearfish Canyon Half Marathon.
 My post is here: Spearfish Canyon Half Marathon, South Dakota- 34th state.
 This is one of my favorite half marathons ever.
 It’s a low-key race without much swag but one of the most scenic and fastest courses I’ve run.
 Fly into Rapid City, which is about an hour away, and drive your rental car all over South Dakota after the race.
 Just be sure you stay close-by the night before the race.

 Arkansas– White River Marathon and Half Marathon.
 My post is here: White River Half Marathon, Cotter, Arkansas-44th state.
-This is the last half marathon I’ve run and it’s one of the fastest courses I’ve ever run.
+This was an extremely fast course.
 Admittedly Cotter isn’t not the easiest place to get to but just fly into Little Rock, Arkansas; Springfield, Missouri; or Branson, Missouri (compare prices) and get a rental car.
 This is a small, low-key race with tons of post-race food and some of the friendliest people you’ll meet.
 If you’re into race bling, the medal is enormous and race shirt is nice.

 Runner-up: North Dakota– Bismarck Marathon and Half Marathon.
 My post is here: Bismarck Marathon, North Dakota-16th state.
 Why a runner-up you may ask?
 Well, to be completely honest, I didn’t care for Bismarck or the parts of North Dakota that we saw.
 I found the race to be pretty average; not bad per se but nothing special either.
 For those reasons, I’ll include it here.
 Like I said in my post on the race (link above), if you happen to find yourself in Bismarck and would like to knock off a race in North Dakota, this one’s not a bad one.
 Or, if you’re a 50-stater and need to run a race in North Dakota, this one will fit the bill.